IrynaKosenko/nestjs/README.md

 You might get an error: Error during Data Source initialization Error: connect ECONNREFUSED then you need to enter into the docker terminal and run migrations:

-docker exec -it starwars bash
+docker exec -it starwars bash,
-run migrations  -  "npm run migration:run"
+- run migrations  -  "npm run migration:run"

 Restart containers.